lomiafrica/events/README.md

-# Djaouli Ent Website
+# Djaouli Ent.

-A comprehensive website for Djaouli Entertainment, a company based in Côte d'Ivoire specializing in event organization and services.
-This website combines e-commerce functionality for selling event tickets with a content-rich blog and company story.
+A comprehensive website for Djaouli Entertainment, a Côte d'Ivoire based company specializing in event organization and related services.
+This website combines e-commerce functionality for selling event tickets with a content-rich blog and more.
 ## Overview

 This project is built with: